 SACRAMENTAL PREPARATION

 Parents and catechists are involved in preparing the children in Year 3 for the Sacrament of Reconciliation and their First Holy Communion.
 The Parish Priest regularly visits the children in class to support them on their journey.
-Sacramental preparation is also held in the school hall at the weekend, to support the Church and the wider community to receive the Sacrament of First Holy Communion.

 DIFFERENTIATION